-There is no official (or even widely agreed upon) limit to the number of nose jobs that a patient can get.
+There’s no official or even widely agreed upon limit to the number of nose jobs you can get.

-However, what there is professional consensus on is important for any patient to understand:
+But what there is expert agreement on is important for all patients to be aware of:

-- Just as the reasons for getting a nose job vary greatly, so, too, do the possible complications that can arise from each subsequent surgery.
+Just as the reasons for getting a nose job vary greatly, so, too, do the number of possible complications that can arise from each subsequent surgery.

 How many is too many?

-That depends on a number of factors, and all of them are unique to each patient.
+That depends on a number of factors, and most of them are unique to each patient.

 |1st nose job||Primary rhinoplasty|

 |Surgeon revising own patient’s nose job||Revision rhinoplasty (or secondary rhinoplasty)|

 |5th nose job||Fifth rhinoplasty|

 One popular revision rhinoplasty surgeon often shares that he’s doing a patient’s 4th, 5th, or even 6th rhinoplasty.